Spectra of magnetic turbulence in a relativistic plasma: Numerical results

 where in the second expression, we have restored the corresponding physical fields.
 We see that the ratio of the electric to kinetic energy is given by the parameter $v_A^2/c^2=B_0^2/(8\pi \epsilon_0)\sim \sigma $.
 In both relativistic and non-relativistic cases, when $\sigma \gg 1$, the charge fluctuations are significant and the electric energy dominates the kinetic energy.
 Therefore, the energy of fluctuations is mostly contained in magnetic and electric fields.

-In this limit, the system of equations (\ref{low_beta}, \ref{reduced}) is mathematically analogous to the equations of reduced magnetohydrodynamics (MHD) with the exception that in the magnetically dominated case, $\phi$ measures the intensity of electric fluctuations.
-Based on this analogy, we may conjecture that the spectrum of the total energy of relativistic magnetically dominated plasma turbulence, the spectrum of its residual energy, and the alignment angle of turbulent fluctuations, should be similar to their reduced MHD counterparts when reinterpreted in terms of magnetic and electric fields as discussed above.
+{In this limit, the system of equations (\ref{low_beta}, \ref{reduced}) is mathematically analogous to the equations of non-relativistic reduced magnetohydrodynamics, with the only difference that in the magnetically dominated case, the field $\phi$ in these equations should be associated with the intensity of electric rather than kinetic fluctuations.} Based on this analogy, we may conjecture that the spectrum of the total energy of relativistic magnetically dominated plasma turbulence, the spectrum of its residual energy, and the alignment angle of turbulent fluctuations, should be similar to their reduced MHD counterparts when reinterpreted in terms of magnetic and electric fields as discussed above.
 Here, we analyze these spectra using kinetic particle-in-cell simulations of a relativistic collisionless plasma.

 We numerically study decaying 2D turbulence in a pair plasma where the imposed uniform magnetic field ${\bf B_0}=B_0{\hat z}$ is much stronger than the initial magnetic perturbations.
 We use the fully relativistic particle-in-cell code VPIC \cite[][]{bowers2008}.
 The fluctuating fields (magnetic, electric, particle velocities) have three vector components, but depend on only two spatial coordinates $x$ and $y$.
 Similarly to our previous study \cite[][]{vega2021}, we denote the root-mean-square of initial magnetic perturbations as $\delta B_{0}=\langle\delta B^2({\bf x}, t=0)\rangle^{1/2}$, and define the two magnetization parameters related to the guide magnetic field and the fluctuations, respectively: